Rufus Ivory Cole (1872 – 1966) was an American physician and clinical researcher.

 Cole was the first director of the Rockefellar Institute for Medical Research (1908-37) and the Rockefellar University Hospital.
 His name is eponymous with the Cole-Cecil murmur (1908) of aortic insufficiency.

 - Born April 30, 1872 in Ohio, USA

 - 1896 – Completed an undergraduate B.S. degree at the University of Michigan Ann Arbor

 - 1899 – Graduated with a M.D. degree from Johns Hopkins University

-- 1927 – Honourary D.Sc. degree from the University of Chicago
+- 1927 – Honorary D.Sc. degree from the University of Chicago

-- 1933 – Honourary D.Sc degree from the National University of Ireland
+- 1933 – Honorary D.Sc degree from the National University of Ireland

 - 1959 – Published his historical review of the seventeenth and late sixteenth century, titled Human History: The 17th Century and the Stuart Family

 - Died April 20, 1966 in Washington D.C.

 Early diastolic murmur of aortic insufficiency with radiation to the axilla.